rockysnow7/rockysnow7.github.io/posts/misc/epq.md

 time of an engine using a pruning algorithm, and \\( \bar T \\) is the mean move time of the unpruned engine.
 The overall score increases if either the pruned rating increases above the unpruned rating or the pruned mean move time decreases below the unpruned mean move time.
-In this way, these values can be used to calculate and ultimately rank the effectiveness of pruning algorithms.
+Though this is a score of the engine as a whole, the only thing being changed between engines is the pruning algorithm used, and so in practice it is a way of ranking the effectiveness of the pruning algorithms themselves.

 ### 5. Programming